ebi-gene-expression-group/atlas-web-single-cell/README.md

 Every time you re-run the `war` task the web app will be automatically re-deployed by Tomcat.

-If you get any `war` redeployment issues or want to start again freshly, stop all the containers using this:
+If you get any redeployment issues or want to start again afresh, remove all containers using this:
 ```bash
 SCHEMA_VERSION=latest \
 docker-compose \